 What training do I need to complete?

-Sustainability Champions are students who take on an additional role promoting awareness of sustainability issues amongst their student peers to encourage environmental action.
-You’ll work with staff to raise awareness of opportunities to engage with sustainability across the University and Manchester.
+Sustainability Champions are students who take on an extra role to raise awareness about sustainability issues and inspire their peers to take action.
+You'll collaborate with staff to promote opportunities for students to get involved in sustainability initiatives both at the University and in Manchester.
+If you’re a proactive student who is passionate about promoting sustainability this role could be for you!

 Find out more about becoming a Sustainability Champion